 Another marketing misstep came from the product’s pricing.
 Betamax was superior in look and sound to the VHS, warranting its higher price.
 However, this higher price put VHS at an advantage despite its slightly poorer quality.
 Sony didn’t consider that their increased quality was barely even noticeable, making the choice of VHS an obvious, more budget-friendly decision.

 In a last-ditch effort to win out over VHS, Betamax made several serious upgrades to their technology.
 They introduced high-fidelity audio with Beta HiFi.
 Then, they improved bandwidth with SuperBetamax.
-They even tried higher definition with ED-Beta.
+They even tried a higher definition with ED-Beta.
 Even with all this, it just wasn’t enough.

 Why Did VHS Succeed?